 It is notable that the T7i has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T7i and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The T7i was replaced by the Canon T8i, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7i Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the T7i and PEN-F can be found, respectively, in the Canon T7i Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.